 Register a death

-If it is difficult to come to Swindon within the five days, then you can arrange to present the information to any other register office, who will pass it on to us.
-However, the death must still be registered in Swindon.
+If it is difficult to come to our register office within the five days, you can arrange to present the information to any other register office.
+They will pass it on to us, which means the death is still registered in Swindon.

 If the death has been reported to the coroner, you will not be able to register the death until the coroner has completed their investigation.
-You can find out about when a death is reported to the coroner on GOV.UK.
+You can find out about when a death is reported to the coroner on the GOV.UK website.

 Who can register the death